 Dams may provide a variety of benefits, including water supply, power generation, flood control, recreation, and irrigation.

 How Can The Benefits Of A Dam Be Replaced When It Is Removed?

 While dams serve a number of human needs, society has developed ways to address many of these needs without dams.
-For instance, flood control can often be accomplished more effectively and for less money by restoring wetlands, maintaining riparian buffers, or moving people out of the floodplain.
+For instance, flood control can often be accomplished more effectively and at a lower cost by restoring wetlands, maintaining riparian buffers, setting back levees or moving people out of the floodplain.
 Updating antiquated irrigation systems and replacing inappropriate crops can dramatically reduce the need for dams and reservoirs in the arid West.
 Rather than plugging rivers with multiple hydropower dams, a cheaper and less environmentally harmful solution is to use existing energy efficiency technologies.
-For example, the 3MW of power lost in the removal of the Edwards Dam, on the Kennebec River in Maine, can be replaced simply by replacing 75,000 light bulbs with energy efficient bulbs.
-Many dams that have been removed no longer had any beneficial use or that use was very limited.
-[Learn about alternatives that exist by reading Beyond Dams: Options and Alternatives.}
+For example, the 3MW of power lost in the removal of the Edwards Dam, on the Kennebec River in Maine, could have been replaced simply by replacing 75,000 light bulbs with energy efficient bulbs.
+In addition, many dams that have been removed no longer had any beneficial use or that use was very limited, as is illustrated by many mill dam removals.
+[Learn about alternatives that exist by reading Beyond Dams: Options and Alternatives.]